danrouse/beatsaber-quest-modding-guide/README.md

 #### Distributing mods with dependencies

-The `bmbmfmod.json` file contains metadata for BMBF to allow your mod to be installed and managed correctly.
-Any dependencies _that are not core mods_ must be defined in your bmbfmod, and copied into your distributable .zip in `buildBMBF.ps1`.
+The `mod.json` file contains metadata for BMBF to allow your mod to be installed and managed correctly.
+Any dependencies _that are not core mods_ must be defined in your mod.json, and copied into your distributable .qmod in `buildQMOD.ps1`.
+The schema for it can be found [here](https://github.com/Lauriethefish/QuestPatcher/blob/main/resources/qmod.schema.json).

 ---